-Famous Reformed Church writer Papai Pariz Ferenc (1649-1716) in his book «Dictionarium latino-hungaricum» asserts that before the arrival of the Hungarians there was a settlement the Romans called Perigiumom.
+Known Reformed Church writer Papai Pariz Ferenc (1649-1716) in his book «Dictionarium latino-hungaricum» asserts that before the arrival of the Hungarians there was a settlement of the Romans called Perigiumom.
 However, research to confirm this assumption failed.

-It is known that after the death of his brother Bela Hungarian King Endre I. his tenure became hereditary property of his sons - Geza Laszlo and Lampert.
+It is known that after the death of his brother Bela Hungarian King Endre ² his tenure inherited became the property of his sons - Geza Laszlo and Lampert.
 The area was taken over by Lampert.
-The folk legends say that he was the founder of the settlement on the banks of Verka, which was later called by its name «Villa Lamperti», ie Lamperthazoy.
+The folk legends say that he was the founder of the settlement on the banks of Verka, which was later on named after him «Villa Lamperti», ie Lamperthazoy.

-During many centuries owners of the settlement were Hungarian kings.
+For many centuries the owners of the settlement were the Hungarian kings.

-In 1141 after repeated invasions King Geza II polovtsev relocated to the city Saxons, since it was called Szasz, Lampertsasom, Lumprehtsasom, Lamperthazoy.
+In 1141, after repeated invasions Polovtsian King Geza II relocated to the city of the Saxons, since it was called Szasz, Lampertsasom, Lumprehtsasom, Lamperthazoy.

-Since 1504, the city named in the documents Beregszasz.
+Since 1504, the city in the documents referred to Beregszasz.

-Since 1946 the official name of the city Beregove.
-It is the only city in Transcarpathia, where the vast majority of the population of Hungarian nationality.
+Since 1946, the official name of the city Beregove.
+This is the only city in the Carpathians, where the vast majority of the population of Hungarian nationality.

 Beregove - a city of regional subordination, center Beregovskij area, it is located at a distance of 72 kilometers from the regional center of Uzhgorod.
-Territory Beregovskij area 802 square kilometers, population - 83,3 thousand people, with their 32,000 live in Beregove.
+Territory Beregovskij area 802 square kilometers, population - 83,3 thousand people, from them 32 thousand live in Beregove.
 City crosses the channel Werke, linking the river with Borzhava Latorica.

 Until 1944 the city with a few interruptions was the center of Beregovo.

-As already noted, the founder of the city was the Duke Lampert - son of the brother of King Endre I. Bailey.
-Pozzheprilegayuschie tenure became the property of the Árpád dynasty of kings and their sons.
-In 1247 King Bela IV granted the status Beregovoe royal city.
-His heyday coincided with the period of the reign of King Ludwig the Great and Queen Elizabeth.
-Later adjoining land passed into the possession of the Transylvanian prince Bethlen Gabor, who built his palace in the city.
+As already noted, the founder of the city was the Duke Lampert - son of the brother of King Endre ² Bailey.
+Pozzheprilegayuschie tenure became the property of the kings of Arpad dynasty and their sons.
+In 1247 King Bela IV granted Beregovoe status of the royal city.
+Its heyday coincided with the period of the reign of King Ludwig the Great and Queen Elizabeth.
+Later surrounding land passed into the possession of the Transylvanian Prince Gabor Bethlen, who built his palace in the city.
 City played a major role in the liberation war antigabsburgskoy Prince Ferenc Rakoczy.
-May 22, 1703 is the central square Beregova unfolded Tomas ECE banner of revolt.
-Ferenc Rakoczy in this city issued December 20, 1705 its call for an uprising of the people.
+May 22, 1703 is the central square Beregova turned Tomas ECE standard of revolt.
+Ferenc Rakoczy in this city issued December 20, 1705 a call for an uprising of the people.

 The city played an active role in the liberation war of 1848-1849.
-After Saint-Germain peace treaty, he joined the Czechoslovak Republic.
+After Saint-Germain peace treaty, he became a member of the Czechoslovak Republic.

 In June 1945, Transcarpathia became part of Ukraine.

-In the city these kinds of industries like woodworking, furniture, instrument-making, sewing and others, however, in the current difficult economic situation they work not for their full capacity.
-Beregovo famous for its wine, Transcarpathian vintage wines are bottled in Beregovsky winery.
+The city developed these types of industry, such as wood, furniture, instrument, sewing and others, however, in the current difficult economic situation they are working not to their full capacity.
+Beregovo famous for its wine production, Transcarpathian vintage wines are bottled in Beregovsky winery.